Phenomenological noise model for superconducting qubits: two-state fluctuators and 1=f noise: determination of model parameters from experimental data

 \subsection{noise intensity $\alpha$, noise index $s$ and lower cut $\gamma_{\min}$}

 The functional form of $\Gamma_3$ allows us to determine $\alpha$, $s$ and $\gamma_{\min}$, as seen in Eq. \ref{eq:G3_general}.

-Fitting the data from Ref.\cite{Kakuyanagi07} we get clean linear dependence of $\gamma_c$, as seen in Fig.\ref{fig:kaku_fit}(b).
+Fitting the data from Ref. \cite{Kakuyanagi07} we get clean linear dependence of $\gamma_c$, as seen in Fig. \ref{fig:kaku_fit}(b).
+A similar result has been obtained in Ref. \cite{Zhou10PRA} for the data from Ref. \cite{Yoshihara06}.
 This is a sign of 1/f noise in the environment ($s=0$). $\gamma_{\min}$ is the intercept of the linear fit.
 Unfortunately, its accuracy depends strongly on the quality of the data at low $\gamma_c$, and the data are lacking in that region.
 Hence there is considerable uncertainty in the fitted value of $\gamma_{\min}$.
 The noise intensity $\alpha$ can be retrieved from the slope, in the case of 1/f noise, as seen in Eq. \ref{eq:g3}.

+If $s$ is taken as a fitting parameter as well, we get $s = -0.005$ for Ref. \cite{Kakuyanagi07} and $s=-0.07$ for Ref. \cite{Yoshihara06}.
+Thus the data is consistent with 1/f noise and we adopted the linear fit as in Eq. \ref{eq:g3}.
+When the noise power spectral density deviates farther from $1/f$, there are indications that as $s$ decreases from $0$, the pure dephasing time $T_\phi$ also decreases \cite{Anton2011}.